MikeGawi/ePiframe/INSTALL.md

 ## Service control

-ePiframe comes with a system service that is fully autonomic, automatic and self-recovering.
-It can be left completely unsupervised but it is possible to control it if needed, the same way as every service in Linux:
+ePiframe comes with a system service that is fully autonomic, automatic and cls-recovering.
+It can be left completely unsupervised, but it is possible to control it if needed, the same way as every service in Linux:
 ```
 #stop
 sudo systemctl stop ePiframe.service